SPHDD/authorized_digital_sellers/README.md

     - The values must be parsable with [strtotime()](http://php.net/manual/en/function.strtotime.php)
     - It must be a figure set in the future (duh!)
     - Leave blank for no-store

+## Proposed Future Features

+- Detection of ads.txt file and deletion from admin console
+- Automatic purging of Varnish ads.txt on fresh copy from Master
+- Automatic purging of CDN ads.txt on fresh copy from Master
+  - Edgecast
+  - Cloudfront